stevevillardi/lmda-composer/docs/06-local-file-system.md

 1. **File System Access API** is NOT available in service workers
 2. **File handles** stored in IndexedDB require permission re-request after browser restart
 3. **User gesture required** to request file permissions (can't auto-prompt on load)
+4. **Fallback required** when the File System Access API is unavailable

 ### Data Flow